This week, the UK government launched a 12-week call for evidence to better understand women’s experiences of the health and care system.

 - Understanding and responding to the impacts of Covid-19 on women’s health – supporting women through the unique challenges they’ve faced during the pandemic.

-The call for evidence is open to everyone aged 16 or over and will run for a period of 12 weeks.
-The consultation closes at 11.45pm on 30 May 2021.
+The call for evidence is open to everyone aged 16 or over.
+The consultation closes at 11.45pm on Sunday 13th June 2021.
 You can contribute your experiences here.

 Image: Getty/Angelina Bambina